Battle of Antietam Creek, The

 cf. "General Lee's Wooing" (subject) and notes there

-NOTES [335 words]: The Battle of Antietam/Sharpsburg was hardly a victory for anyone.
+The Battle of Antietam/Sharpsburg was hardly a victory for anyone.
 It produced the highest casualties of any single day of battle in the Civil War.
 By the time it was over, every regiment in Robert E. Lee's invading army was worn out, and he may have had fewer than 25,000 effective soldiers left.
-George McClellan still had unused troops, but he refused to commit them; his losses had also been immense, and he didn't realize how badly Lee had been beaten.
+McClellan still had unused troops (two whole corps, the Fifth and Sixth, representing a third of his army), but he refused to commit them; his losses had also been immense, and he didn't realize how badly Lee had been hurt.
+And he was too much of a moral coward to risk it anyway.

 After the battle, Lee headed back across the Potomac.
 The "wooing" of Maryland, which many Southerners thought would bring the state over to the Confederacy, or at least bring in a lot of recruits, was over, with little benefit to the southern cause.
+(For the idea of "wooing" Maryland, see also "General Lee's Wooing.")
 The one good result of Antietam was that it was enough of a victory -- barely -- to allow Lincoln to issue the preliminary Emancipation Proclamation.

 What's more, the divisions of Ewell and Jackson had had harder fighting than almost any others in the army.
 A truly veteran regiment from other parts of Lee's army -- say the First North Carolina -- might have fought seven or eight battles by then (First Bull Run, Fair Oaks/Seven Pines, Seven Days, Second Bull Run, and Antietam, plus perhaps one or two skirmishes such as Big Bethel or Williamsburg) -- but Jackson's and Ewell's troops had also had a part in the dozen or so battles of Jackson's Valley Campaign.